irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Course_Syllabus-Counter_Malign_Information.md

 ---

 ## Grading and Evaluation
 - **Participation**: The Technical Exchange will emphasize participation and practical application.
-Formal grading may not apply.
+Formal grading may not apply.A validation exercise to solve questions and give hands on experience is aply it the last day.
 ---

 ## Policies